Engineering/International Studies Program

 Full immersion in a foreign culture after language study has been completed serves as the capstone experience for the major.
 Students either study or work abroad in a country where their chosen language is spoken.
 The capstone experience can be completed in several ways, and is often completed during the summer before or after the senior year.
 [Note that need-based financial aid is typically not available for summer programs.]

-Completion of degree requirements for B.S. in chemical, civil, electrical and computer, or mechanical engineering
+- Completion of degree requirements for B.S. degree in chemical, civil, electrical and computer, or mechanical engineering

 Scott R. Hummel